DellESI/RackManager-Docs-Published/man_pages/RMnodePortMap_MAN.md

 * Outgoing port forwarding rules can only be applied to one mgmt interface (mgmt1 or mgmt2) per protocol
   * For instance, you can configure DNS packets from a node to route out either mgmt1 or mgmt2, not both
 * Outgoing port forwarding requires additional configuring to the node itself:
+  * Default Gateway:
     * Node must be configured to route outgoing traffic internally through the Rackmanager instead of its own external port
+    * To get a node's default gateway via racadm:
+      * `racadm -r Rack1-Block1-Sled1-Node1 -u <user> -p <passwd> get iDRAC.IPv4.Gateway`
     * To set a node's default gateway to the RackManager with racadm:
       * `racadm -r Rack1-Block1-Sled1-Node1 -u <user> -p <passwd> set iDRAC.IPv4.Gateway 10.253.4.1`
+  * DNS:
+    * If forwarding DNS packets from a node through and out the RackManager, you may need to set the node's DNS server
+    * To get a node's DNS server settings via racadm:
+      * `racadm -r Rack1-Block1-Sled1-Node1 -u <user> -p <passwd> get iDRAC.IPv4.DNS1`
+      * `racadm -r Rack1-Block1-Sled1-Node1 -u <user> -p <passwd> get iDRAC.IPv4.DNS2`
     * To set a node's DNS server to a server on the RM's mgmt1 or mgmt2 network with racadm:
       * `racadm -r Rack1-Block1-Sled1-Node1 -u <user> -p <passwd> set iDRAC.IPv4.DNS1 <DNS_IP_ADDRESS>`
 * It can take up to 20 seconds between when the target is enabled and when the RMNodePortMapService actually applies the rules

 ## Known Issues:
-* None
+* When using the `show` command to display applied port forwarding rules, occasionally the applied rules appear as duplicated.
+  This behaviour is known and has no functional impact.